NRais/Easy-Survey-Creator/README.txt

 SOLUTION: Disable antivirus software temporarily and restart the installer.
 If you have a deepscanning active on your antivirus you will be required to wait for a few minutes before the installation will continue.

-- During installation "App can’t be opened because it is from an unidentified developer".
+- During installation "App canâ€™t be opened because it is from an unidentified developer".
 Right-Click and select "Open"

 Version 2.2.1 ->